rundeck/docs/docs/administration/security/sso/okta.md

 rundeck.security.oauth.okta.userInfoUri = <okta service url>/v1/userinfo
 rundeck.security.oauth.okta.jwkSetUri = <okta service url>/v1/keys

 #This is the default scope setting.
-Only add it if you need to customize the scopes
+You can add additional scopes at the end of the line, separate it by spaces
+# rundeck.security.oauth.okta.scope = openid profile email groups my_own_scope
-#rundeck.security.oauth.okta.scope = openid profile email my_custom_scope
+rundeck.security.oauth.okta.scope = openid profile email groups

 ```

 If setup is done using the `rundeck-config.properties` file, restart Rundeck.